IBM/report-toolkit/README.md

 ## Future Ideas & Extension

-- gnostic-as-a-service: send reports to a service which returns inspection or diff results
+- report-toolkit-as-a-service: send reports to a service which returns inspection or diff results
-- Client-side ("in your app") wrapper for report transmission or direct invocation of gnostic
+- Client-side ("in your app") wrapper for report transmission or direct invocation of report-toolkit
 - Use CLI or API to trigger report generation from a running `node` process & interpret results; could be real-time
 - Easy cloud deployment & integration
 - "Connectors" for logging, tracing & observability tools